radicle-dev/old.radicle.xyz/content/blog/radicle-intro.md

 existing definition.

 Where does a machine "exist"?
 Where does it execute?
-Part of the idea of the Radicle architecture is somewhat abstracting away from any such notion.
-For the most part, it's sufficient to know that it does exist, and that you can interact with it.
+Part of the idea of the Radicle architecture is to abstract away from any such notion.
+For the most part, it's sufficient to know that a machine exists, and that you can interact with it.
 <!-- TODO: improve flow / better locate this sentence -->

 Crucially, machines are **deterministic**.
-If you start from any machine, in any state, giving it the same set of inputs will always result in the same set of outputs, and the same new state.
-Therefore in order for everyone to agree on the current state of a machine, we need to communicate two things:
+If you start from any machine, in any state, given the same set of inputs will always result in the same set of outputs, and the same new state.
+Therefore, in order for everyone to agree on the current state of a machine, we need to communicate two things:

 - The definition of the machine,